Praying Indian: Early history

 In 1646, the General Court of Massachusetts passed an "Act for the Propagation of the Gospel amongst the Indians."
 It and the success of Reverend John Eliot and other missionaries preaching Christianity to the New England tribes raised interest in England.
-In 1649, the Long Parliament passed an ordination forming "A Corporation for the Promoting and Propagating the Gospel of Jesus Christ in New England," which raised funds to support the cause.
+In 1649, the Long Parliament passed an ordinance forming "A Corporation for the Promoting and Propagating the Gospel of Jesus Christ in New England," which raised funds to support the cause.

 Contributors raised approximately £12,000 to invest in the cause, to be used mainly in the Massachusetts Bay Colony and in the Province of New York.
 Eliot received financial aid from the corporation to start schools to teach the Native Americans.
 The Indian nations involved appear to have included the Massachusett and the Nipmuc.

 On October 28, 1646, in Nonantum (now Newton), Eliot preached his first sermon to Native Americans in their Massachusett language in the wigwam of Waban, the first convert of his tribe.
 Waban later offered his son to be taught in the ways of the European colonists and served as an interpreter.
 Eliot translated the Bible into the Massachusett language and published it in 1663 as Mamusse Wunneetupanatamwe Up-Biblum God.
 By 1675, 20% of New England's Natives were living in praying towns.

-Christian Indian Towns were eventually located throughout Eastern and Central Massachusetts and included Littleton (Nashoba), Lowell (Wamesit, initially incorporated as part of Chelmsford), Grafton (Hassanamessit), Marlborough (Okommakamesit), Hopkinton (Makunkokoag), Canton (Punkapoag), Mendon-Uxbridge (Wacentug), Billerica (Shawshin), and Natick.
+Christian Indian Towns eventually spread throughout Eastern and Central Massachusetts and included Littleton (Nashoba), Lowell (Wamesit, initially incorporated as part of Chelmsford), Grafton (Hassanamessit), Marlborough (Okommakamesit), Hopkinton (Makunkokoag), Canton (Punkapoag), Mendon-Uxbridge (Wacentug), Billerica (Shawshin), and Natick.
 Only Natick has retained its original name.
 Praying Indian Towns started by Eliot extended into Connecticut and included Wabaquasset (Senexet, Wabiquisset), six miles west of the Quinebaug River in present-day Woodstock, the largest of the three northeastern Connecticut praying towns.